douglasbrandao/anki-sentence-maker/README.md

 ## Need to be implemented

-* Create a phonetic transcription to words we could not found on the dictionary
-> Examples: fall short, run at...
 * Minimum of sentences
 > Example: The user could want at least 3 sentences of a word, but sometimes in one dictionary we can't find this minimum of sentences, so we have to look it up in other dictionaries to attain this minimum.
 * Put others dictionaries as Collins Dictionary, MacMillan, etc.